wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 You will observe that the average does not change at all when you repeat the experiment with the upper half of the samples.
-There is no regression to the mean because the results are already pre-determined by skill level.
-Also, you will notice the slots filling one by one in the repeat run.
-That is because I collected the slots at the bottom on by one and all the beans in one slot have the same skill level.
-So, the beans get sorted out as a result of collection.
+There is no regression to the mean because the results are pre-determined by skill level.
+In this case, the student performed well on the first exam because they were actually skilled!

+Also, you will notice the slots filling sequentially one by one in the repeat run.
+This is a side-effect of the slots at the bottom being collected one by one when the repeat button is pressed.
+All the beans in one slot have the same skill level so the beans naturally get sorted out as a result of the collection.

 Try out other features of the program by pressing different buttons.